What is Quantitative Research?

 This research method aims to understand patterns, relationships, or trends through measurable evidence.

-Qualitative research explores deeper meanings and concepts often through interviews or observations.
+Quantitative research explores deeper meanings and concepts often through interviews or observations.
 But, quantitative research relies on numbers and statistical methods to draw conclusions.

 In simpler terms, quantitative research is all about using numbers to answer questions like “how many,” “how often,” “how much,” or “to what extent.”